 Department: William Harvey Research Institute

-The closing date for applications is 14th August 2019.
-Interviews will be held soon afterwards.
+The closing date for the applications is 29th September 2019.

 The School of Medicine holds a Silver Athena SWAN Award.
 We are committed to the equality of opportunities and to advancing women’s careers.
 We have policies to support staff returning from long-term absence, for flexible arrangements for staff with parental responsibilities and for childcare support.
 As part of the School’s commitment to the Athena SWAN principles we strongly encourage applications from women.